Can we reduce plaque buildup in arteries?

 Exercising

-Aerobic exercise can raise HDL, lower blood pressure, burn body fat, and lower blood sugar levels.
-Exercise combined with weight loss can also lower LDL levels.
-Aim for at least 150 minutes per week of moderate-intensity exercise.
+Aerobic exercise can raise HDL levels, lower blood pressure, burn body fat, and lower blood sugar levels.
+Exercise combined with weight loss also can lower LDL cholesterol levels.
+Aim for at least 150 minutes per week of moderate-intensity exercise (in which you breathe faster and your heart rate increases, but you can still carry on a conversation).

 How much HDL and LDL should you aim for?

-An HDL of 60 milligrams per deciliter (mg/dL) or greater is associated with a lower risk of heart disease.
+An HDL of 60 milligrams per deciliter (mg/dL) or higher is associated with a lower risk of heart disease.
 Your personal goal for LDL depends on your cardiovascular risk profile.
-For people who have coronary artery disease or other evidence of cardiovascular disease, the goal is an LDL of less than 70 mg/dL and some doctors are now aiming for an LDL of less than 55 mg/dL.
+For people who have coronary artery disease or other evidence of cardiovascular disease, the goal is an LDL of less than 70 mg/dL, and some health care providers are now aiming for an LDL of less than 55 mg/dL.

 Image: Thinkstock